Study Abroad and Transfer Students

 Risk Assessment and Emergency Planning

-Please complete the Fieldwork and Associated Travel Safety Planning Record for all international travel that includes fieldwork, student groups and/or takes place in a high-risk area as per the Department of Foreign Affairs.
+Please complete the International Travel Safety Plan for all international travel that includes fieldwork, student groups and/or takes place in a high-risk area as per the Global Affairs Canada.
 This document forms the basis of your emergency plan should participants need assistance abroad.
-Contact ISSAC for assistance and submit a copy of the document to ISSAC at least 30 days prior to the departure by emailing it to firstname.lastname@example.org.
+Contact ISSAC for assistance and submit a copy of the document to ISSAC at least 60 days prior to the departure by emailing it to firstname.lastname@example.org.
 It is also important to share the plan with all of those traveling abroad.

-Staff and faculty are responsible for notifying ISSAC of any upcoming international travel involving student mobility by submitting a completed Trip Set Up form to ISSAC at least 60 days before the estimated trip departure date.
+Staff and faculty are responsible for notifying ISSAC of any upcoming international travel involving students by submitting a completed Trip Set Up form to ISSAC at least 30 days before the estimated trip departure date.
 Please send the completed form to email@example.com.
-All university-approved international travel is recorded on the university's emergency response database (International Travel Registry).
+All university-approved international travel is recorded on the university's emergency response database (International travel Registry).
 Once a trip has been set up, students and their trip leader(s) will receive an automated email with more instructions on how to access the registry and which requirements to complete.

 Preparing students for university-related travel is a shared responsbility between ISSAC and the affiliated college or unit.
-Each student participating in a program abroad is required to attend a pre-departure orientation organized by ISSAC.
-Pre-departure sessions can be provided in a variety of formats including on campus, via teleconference and webinar.
-In cases of higher risk travel, an additional or extended pre-departure orientation may be required.
+Each student participating in a program abroad is required to complete a pre-departure organized by ISSAC.
+Pre-departure sessions can be provided in a variety of formats including on campus and via Blackboard.
+In cases of higher risk travel, an additional or extended pre-departure orientation will be required.